 The Eagles tempted Henderson away from Old Trafford this summer and subsequently made him their highest-paid player along with Olise.

-Due to injury, neither of their highest-earners have featured in the Premier League this season.
-Fingers crossed that the duo manage to come back stronger than ever.
+Due to injury, neither of their highest-earners have featured much in the Premier League this season.

 Everton – Jordan Pickford (£125,000 per week)